Frazer Shaw: Club career

 On 18 August 2017, Shaw re-joined Dulwich Hamlet on a short-term deal.
 He was released on 1 November 2017, after making twelve appearances in all competitions during his second spell at the club.

 On 10 November 2017, following his release from Dulwich Hamlet, Shaw returned to the National League to join Eastleigh.
 A day later, he went onto make his debut during Eastleigh's 2–0 away defeat against Dover Athletic, featuring for the full 90 minutes.
 On 22 February 2018, it was announced that Shaw's contract had been terminated after appearing six times in all competitions.

 On 24 March 2018, Shaw returned to the Isthmian League, to join Leatherhead.
 Three days later, he made his debut during their 1–1 draw with Dorking Wanderers, featuring for 87 minutes before being replaced by Tom Richards.
 Shaw went onto appear ten more times for the Surrey-based side before leaving in May 2018.

 On 3 May 2018, following the departure of player/manager Sammy Moore, Shaw followed suit and joined National League South side Concord Rangers along with the former AFC Wimbledon man.

 On 21 May 2019, Shaw signed for Chelmsford City.
 On 29 April 2020, Shaw announced his departure from the club.

 On 2 July 2020, Shaw returned to fellow National League South side, Concord Rangers on a one-year deal.

 On 21 January 2022, Shaw signed for Isthmian League Premier Division side Kingstonian.
 He only spent a couple of weeks with the club before moving to divisional rivals Potters Bar Town on 3 February, with K's manager, Hayden Bird, stating that he would struggle to get game time in the following weeks.

+On 8 December 2022, Shaw joined Faversham Town following his departure from Potters Bar Town.